Windows 11 Phone Link Stuck on Pair Devices (QR Code)

 Restart your smartphone

-• Android: Press and hold the power button until the power menu appears, then select “Restart.”
+• Android: Hold down the power button until you see the power menu, then choose “Restart.”

 Restart Android Phone